tidyverse/tidyverse.org/content/blog/svglite-2-0-0/index.md

 * [ ] `use_tidy_thanks()`
 -->

 We're extremely happy to announce the release of [svglite](https://svglite.r-lib.org) 2.0.0. svglite is a graphic device that is capable of creating SVG files from R graphics.
-SVG is a vector graphic format which means that it encode the instructions for recreating a graphic in a scale-independent way.
-This is in contrast with raster graphics such as PNG (as can be produced with the graphic devices in [ragg](https://ragg.r-lib.org)) which encodes actual pixel values and will get pixelated as you zoom in.
+SVG is a vector graphic format which means that it encodes the instructions for recreating a graphic in a scale-independent way.
+This is in contrast with raster graphics, such as PNG (as can be produced with the graphic devices in [ragg](https://ragg.r-lib.org)), which encode actual pixel values and will get pixelated as you zoom in.

 You can install the latest release of svglite from CRAN with: